-Career and Employment Opportunities in the Field of Educational Technology include teaching, as the EDT certificate helps educators think deeply about the connection between pedagogy, technology and content knowledge.
-Some students go on to teach at online schools or academies as a supplement to their face-to- face teaching.
-EDT students also become Technology Integration Specialists, whose job duties include developing curriculum and assessments, co-teaching, staff-development, and school planning and visioning.
+Career and employment opportunities in the field of online teaching and course design include teaching, as the certificate of achievement helps educators think deeply about the connection between pedagogy, technology and content knowledge.
+Some students go on to teach at online schools or academies as a supplement to their faceto- face teaching.
+OTCD students also become technology integration specialists, whose job duties include developing curriculum and assessments, co-teaching, staff-development, and school planning and visioning.
 Others become Educational Technology Consultants.
-EDT Tech consultants may run online training, develop curriculum and assist with educational technology policies and procedure development.
-Instructional Designers are often in charge of designing online or hybrid learning experiences.
-They may work within a learning management system (like Moodle or Canvas) or create stand-alone instructional resources.
-Instructional designers often work alongside faculty members at the community college or university level.
+OTCD tech consultants may run online training, develop curriculum and assist with educational technology policies and procedure development.
+Instructional designers are often in charge of designing online or hybrid learning experiences.
+They may work within a learning management system (such as Canvas) or create stand-alone instructional resources.
+Instructional designers often work alongside faculty members at the community college or university level to develop online and hybrid courses.